 In the following year, the Council of the Cremation Society elected as its Chairman, the King's Physician, Lord Horder, who had been a member of the Council for a number of years, but who now came to a position in which he was able to exert a great influence upon the movement, and by his great prestige bring the idea of cremation forcibly and authoritatively before a much wider public.

 In 1936 an outstanding event in the field of international cremation took place in Prague, where, at the invitation of the Czechoslovak Cremation Society, leading cremationists from eleven European countries met to discuss their various problems.
 At the end of this conference it was unanimously resolved to explore the possibilities of bringing into being a permanent international organisation, and a committee of four, consisting of: Mr. F. Mencl of Prague, M. H. Ferre of Lyons, Professor H. Zeiss of Berlin, and Mr. Herbert Jones of London, was appointed to draw up a draft constitution to be presented at an International Congress to be convened in London the following year.
 The London congress was duly held the following September when the International Cremation Federation was officially founded and its constitution approved.
 As the first officers of the new Federation, Dr. P. H. Van Roojen of The Hague was elected President and Mr. Herbert Jones of London was elected Secretary-General.
-Twenty-six cremation organisations in the world now co-operate in this scheme.
+The Federation is now a world-wide organisation made up of over 40 countries.
+The aims of the Federation include the promotion and provision of information about the practice of cremation.
+The Society continues to play an integral role within the Federation.
+From 1990 to 2003 the Society provided the Federation's Secretariat.
+The Society's former Secretary served as Secretary-General from 1990 to 2003, when he was elected Senior-Vice President.
+In 1996 the Federation achieved Non-Governmental Consultative status with the Economic and Social Committee of the United Nations.

 The three years immediately before the Second World War were noteworthy for the unprecedented number of crematoria opened in Great Britain.
 New crematoria were built at Blackpool, Dundee, Charing, Streatham, Harrogate, Norwich, Islington, Birmingham, Croydon, St. Marylebone, Cheltenham, Bournemouth, Aberdeen, Wandsworth, Leeds, Rochdale, Enfield, Paisley, Cambridge, Mortlake, Leith, Oxford, Weymouth, Kensal Green and Northampton.